temporalio/documentation/docs/activities.md

 An Activity is a normal function or object method that executes a single, well-defined action (either short or long running), such as calling another service, transcoding a media file, or sending an email message.

 Workflow code orchestrates the execution of Activities, persisting the results.
-If an Activity Function Execution fails, any future execution starts from initial state (with the exception of Heartbeats).
+If an Activity Function Execution fails, any future execution starts from initial state (except Heartbeats).
-Therefore an Activity function is allowed to contain any code without restrictions.
+Therefore, an Activity function is allowed to contain any code without restrictions.

 Activity Functions are executed by Worker Processes.
-When the Activity Function returns, the Worker sends the results back to the Temporal Cluster as part of the ActivityTaskCompleted Event.
+When the Activity Function returns, the Worker sends the results back to the Temporal Cluster as part of the `ActivityTaskCompleted` Event.
 The Event is added to the Workflow Execution's Event History.

 ## Activity Definition